z-song/laravel-admin/docs/en/field-management.md

 Download and unzip the [codemirror](http://codemirror.net/codemirror.zip) library to the front-end resource directory, for example, in the directory `public/packages/codemirror-5.20.2`.

-Create a new component class `app/Admin/Extensions/PHPEditor.php`:
+Create a new field class `app/Admin/Extensions/PHPEditor.php`:

 ```php
 <?php